 Because no one wants to have to go to the office, or to Fed Ex every time you need to print something out, we’ve compiled this list of the best printers that are actually worth the money and easy to use.
 All the printers on our list are capable of at least 7 pages per minute, can be configured to print on multiple types of paper and use common, readily available cartridges, because cost per page is important.
-From printers intended to professional home office settings to wireless home printers designed for printing out your photos on photo paper, here are some of the best printers you can buy online.
+From printers intended to professional home office settings to wireless home printers designed for printing out your color photos on photo paper, here are some of the best printers you can buy online.

-Our top pick, the HP OfficeJet 5255, is among the most versatile and convenient home printers thanks to its dual band WiFi, easy online set up and smartphone scanning and faxing features.
-At the end of the day, we chose printers that just did their job as soon as you click “print” on your computer, tablet or smartphone.
+Our top pick, the HP OfficeJet 5255, is among the most versatile and convenient home printers thanks to its dual-band WiFi, easy online setup, and smartphone scanning and faxing features.
+At the end of the day, we chose printers that just did their job as soon as you click “print” on your computer, tablet, or smartphone.

 Award: Top Pick

-WHY WE LIKE IT: Fast, high quality printing and easy set up with dual band wifi, plus the convenience of the HP app that lets you use your smartphone as a scanner or easily print from the cloud, make this one of the most well rounded printers on the market.
-It’s great for professionals, creatives and students, basically anyone who needs to fax, scan and print documents with as little fuss as possible.
+WHY WE LIKE IT: Fast, high-quality printing and easy set up with dual band wifi, plus the convenience of the HP app that lets you use your smartphone as a scanner or easily print from the cloud, make this one of the most well-rounded printers on the market.
+It’s great for professionals, creatives, and students, basically, anyone who needs to fax, scan, and print documents with as little fuss as possible.

 Read Full Review: HP OfficeJet 5255 Review

-This OfficeJet printer is designed to be an all-in-one device for those looking for maximum convenience.
+This OfficeJet printer is designed to be an all-in-one model for those looking for maximum convenience.
 To that end, a major selling point is its ability to print wirelessly via mobile app.
 It can also pair with a mobile phone to scan documents, though the device does limit the format of scan outputs– no TIFF format is available.
 However, it’s not designed primarily for photos.
 It does come with a 35-sheet auto loading feature and a clear, responsive touch screen.
-It has a 100-sheet input and 25-sheet output capacity and prints at up to 10 pages per minute in black and white or 7 ppm in color.
+It has a 100-sheet input and 25-sheet output paper capacity and prints at up to 10 pages per minute in black and white or 7 ppm in color.

 This printer also works with HP’s Instant Ink, a scheduled ink cartridge replacement that theoretically ensures you never run out of ink.
 No need to look for the best home scanner with this one as it is included.